Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 When I did radio interviews years ago to promote my first book of ER stories, I asked the hosts in advance if they wanted me to euphemize the adult terms.
 Almost none did; instead, they told me to use anatomically appropriate language.
 The most common explanation they gave was that people expect physicians to matter-of-factly use the correct terminology and sound like a doctor.

-A personal explanation of why I wrote Advanced Enlargement and The Science of Sex: When I graduated from medical school, writing about sex was the last thing on my mind.
+A personal explanation of why I wrote The Science of Sex: When I graduated from medical school, writing about sex was the last thing on my mind.
 A decade later, I was convinced that I had to write about it.
 What changed my opinion?
 A constellation of several factors, including:

 Unlike a car salesman who puts his interests ahead of yours, physicians must put the interests of patients ahead of their personal interests.
 In medical school, I was taught that if one possesses knowledge that can help others, it is an ethical transgression to withhold that information.
 I therefore felt morally compelled to write about sex because I knew that I had countless tips that could help people.
 Personally, I would rather write a book about building sheds or making your own snowmobile or tractor.
 I could have kept to myself all of the sex info that I acquired over many years of reading and research, but I wanted to share that knowledge so others could benefit from it.